Wrongful Death Lawyer

 - Loss of Benefits: This is the amount of retirement and pension benefits that the victim would have received.

-- Loss of Companionship: These damages are measured by the pain and suffering caused by the victim's death, and the loss of emotional support in the victim's relationship.
+- Loss of Companionship: These damages measured by the pain and suffering caused by the victim’s death, and the loss of emotional support in the victim’s relationship.

-In Louisiana, punitive damages are used exclusively in wrongful deaths caused by drunk or intoxicated drivers.
+Louisiana only uses punitive damages exclusively in wrongful deaths caused by drunk or intoxicated drivers.

 Finding the Right Representation for a Louisiana Wrongful Death Case

-Wrongful death lawsuits can be incredibly complicated.
+Wrongful death lawsuits can present unique complexities.
 Determining liability, especially in a criminal wrongful death case, can be difficult.
 Finding the right Louisiana wrongful death lawyer can help determine the right course of action needed to secure your financial future and help recover following your loss.
 While a monetary award can never replace your loss, it can help ensure that your family will be provided for.

-If you have recently lost a loved one because of someone else's negligence or wrongdoing, you may be eligible to file a wrongful death suit.
+Have you recently lost a loved one because of someone else’s negligence or wrongdoing?
+You may be eligible to file a suit with the help of a wrongful death lawyer.
 The New Orleans and Baton Rouge wrongful death law firm, Mike Brandner Injury Attorneys, has been helping grieving families recover damages for several years.
-New Orleans injury attorney, Mike Brandner, will fight to recover damages for you and your family, and to ensure that the party who caused your loved one's death is held responsible.
+New Orleans injury attorney Mike Brandner will fight to recover damages for you and your family, and to ensure that the party who caused your loved one’s death is held responsible.